sherpalabsio/vs_code_run_tests_in_iterm2/README.md

 ## clearTheScreen

 - Default: `true`
 - Description: Clear the screen before running a test.
 This also removes any text typed into the prompt.
-This works differently in tmux so make sure to set the `iUseTmux` to `true` if you are using tmux.

 ## iUseTmux